 - Low E/Argon Gas windows are virtually maintenance-free.
 However, they do need to be replaced if they get broken.

 - High-performance windows are not just about function and energy efficiency: they also look terrific.

 - Premium vinyl windows are available in a wide range of styles and sizes.
-Favorites include architectural windows, easy-open awning windows and casement windows that open outward for excellent ventilation.
+Favorites include architectural windows, easy-open awning windows, and casement windows that open outward for excellent ventilation.
 You can easily achieve any look you want while you reap the benefits of energy efficiency.

 Getting More From Your Windows with DryHome

 Today’s high-performance vinyl windows have lots of advantages.
 They save homeowners money on heating and cooling bills.
-They benefit the environment by reducing energy use and make our homes more comfortable all year long.
+They benefit the environment by reducing energy use and making our homes more comfortable all year long.
 At DryHome, one of our specialties is replacing outdated windows with gorgeous, energy-efficient models.
 We work with several top-rated window suppliers.
 Our knowledgeable team will help you choose the brand and style that achieve your aesthetic and energy-efficiency goals.